 Personal Data Collection

-When contacting us (via the website, phone, fax will handle your data according to the effective local legislation (Infotv. & EU GDPR).or e-mail), you provide personal information about yourself.
+When contacting us (via the website, phone, fax) we will handle your data according to the effective local legislation (Infotv. & EU GDPR).or e-mail), you provide personal information about yourself.
 This information is mandatory to be able to identify you.
 If you contact us we

 Pharma-Regist must inform individuals, about the purpose the information will be collected and the third parties to which the personal data may be disclosed.
 All individual has the right to limit the use and disclosure of their personal information unless it is told in this policy in specific circumstances.
 Pharma-Regist must inform individuals and ask for permission in every case before their personal information would be used or disclosed for other purposes, then for which it was collected.